drndivoje/vluent/README.md

     .on(user.getSalary(), new SalaryValidator())
     .validate();
 ```
 The validators will apply sequentially.
-Taking the above example, it means if username is invalid the validation for salary will not be executed and Validation result will contains information on invalid username only
+Taking the above example, it means if username is invalid the validation for salary will not be executed and Validation result will contain only information on an invalid username.

 ### Validation Preconditions